distracteddev/seam/README.md

 There are two steps to setting up seam:

-1. Configure & Start the SEAM server
+1. Configure & Start the Seam server
-2. Configure Your repos to be deployed via SEAM
+2. Configure Your Repos to be Deployed via Seam

 ## Configuring & Starting Seam